albalushiaj/School_District_Analysis/README.md

 # ****School_District_Analysis****

 ## Overview of Project

-School district score analysis pandas Jupyter Notebook
+- To see how the different districts/schools/students fared in relation to their student grades, funding, size, and school type.
+Using the student and school dataset that has already been combed through and Jupyter notebook, results were created for the analysis of the school district.
+- The school board has notified that the students_complete.csv file shows evidence of academic dishonesty; specifically, **reading and math grades for Thomas High School ninth graders** appear to have been altered.
+Although the school board does not know the full extent of the academic dishonesty, they want to uphold state-testing standards.
-- to replace the math and reading scores for Thomas High School with NaNs while keeping the rest of the data intact.
-Once you’ve replaced the math and reading scores, Maria would like you to repeat the school district analysis that you did in this module and write up a report to describe how these changes affected the overall analysis.
+  -  To replace the math and reading scores for Thomas High School with NaNs while keeping the rest of the data intact.

-The written analysis has the following structure, organization, and formatting:

-There is a title, and there are multiple sections (2 pt).
-Each section has a heading and subheading (3 pt).
-Links to images are working, and code is formatted and displayed correctly (2 pt).

-Overview of the school district analysis:

-The purpose of this analysis is well defined (3 pt).
+  -  Once the math and reading scores have been replaces, the school district analysis was repeated leading to written report to
 -----------------

-Results:
+## Results:
 - How is the district summary affected?

 - How is the school summary affected?
+-
 - How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+-
 - How does replacing the ninth-grade scores affect the following:
   - Math and reading scores by grade
   - Scores by school spending